"Until Cancer, I thought I Was Invincible."

-OPDIVO is a medicine that may treat certain cancers by working with your immune system.
-OPDIVO can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
-These problems can sometimes become serious or life-threatening and can lead to death.
+OPDIVO and YERVOY are medicines that may treat certain cancers by working with your immune system.
+OPDIVO and YERVOY can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
+These problems can sometimes become severe or life-threatening and can lead to death.
 These problems may happen anytime during treatment or even after your treatment has ended.
 You may have more than one of these problems at the same time.
 Some of these problems may happen more often when OPDIVO is used in combination with YERVOY.

 ● Lung problems: new or worsening cough; shortness of breath; chest pain

 ● Liver problems: yellowing of your skin or the whites of your eyes; severe nausea or vomiting; pain on the right side of your stomach area (abdomen); dark urine (tea colored); bleeding or bruising more easily than normal

 ● Kidney problems: decrease in your amount of urine; blood in your urine; swelling in your ankles; loss of appetite